Ending Child Maltreatment

 3. Emotional Poverty through the absence of the basic nurturing and protective parental relationships due to violence, neglect or other forms of dysfunctional parenting (also known as childhood adversity).
 This is often transmitted inter-generationally and unintentionally.

 If you look at Black Lives Matter, Hillbilly Ellergy and Good Will Hunting through the lens of identity, they seem so different to each other.
 When we look at them through the lens of fairness and dignity for all, they seem the same.
-It sometimes feels like we have forgotten a sense of ourselves as a whole, we are looking for the differences and barriers.
+It feels like we lost a sense of ourselves as a whole, we are looking for the differences and barriers.
 This fragmentation polarises us into differing sides in a counter-productive culture war.

-And the children in the story?
+And the child in the story?
 Antonio is out of the cot, living in a small group home with adequate care and stimulation and for the first time in his life, he is enrolled in school.
 Today in Timjanik, the locals visit with cakes and play with the children at the small group home.
 Just ordinary people in an ordinary place with the extraordinary courage to reimagine a better tomorrow in a world that protects all of our dignity.

 COVID-19, Violence & The Need To Act with Urgency